Using an AWS S3 Bucket with a CDN

 2. Object URL

-Each file or object stored in the bucket has its own direct URL.
+Every individual file stored in the bucket, whether that's an image, a PDF, a video, anything, has its own direct URL.

 Format: https://[bucket_name].s3.amazonaws.com/[object_key]